Long haulers turning to researchers to understand months-long symptoms

-Kronsberg is “hoping that me participating in this study will hope provide answers not only for me but for other long haulers.”
+Kronsberg said she is hoping that “participating in this study will help provide answers not only for me but for other long haulers.”

 “Non-hospitalized COVID-19 ‘long haulers’ experience prominent and persistent ‘Brain fog’ and fatigue that affect their cognition and quality of life,” said one study in the Annals of Clinical and Translational Neurology.

-Pearlman said they’re working a couple dozen workers comp claim cases for people who they think they got COVID at work.
+Pearlman said they’re working a couple dozen workers comp claim cases for people who believe they got COVID at work.

 Pearlman said some of his clients are long haulers who still can’t work.

-For her and other long haulers, getting back to “normal” after covid goes beyond masks and distancing.
+For her and other long haulers, getting back to “normal” after COVID-19 goes beyond masks and distancing.

 It’s waiting for their bodies go back to normal, too.

 If you have a story you’d like our Investigative team to dive into, email Tips@Live5News.com